Botanical Name: Iris reticulata

 These mini irises need a cold treatment for 8 weeks.
 Start the process in October or November for mid-winter blooms.

 Your beautiful iris plants should burst into bloom in about 2 weeks.
-Make them last longer by keeping the flowers as cool as possible.
-Even with cool temps, your flowers will only last about 5-10 days.
+Make them last longer by keeping the flowers as cool as possible -- no warmer than 60°F/16°C. Even with cool temps, your flowers will only last about 5-10 days.

 Height: 6-10 in (15-25 cm)